-Yearly Action Plan: an approximately one page document, due the final Monday in January, that describes and explains the next academic year's assessment projects.
+Yearly Updates: a brief summary, due the final Monday in September, which describes and explains the assessment activities of the previous academic year and plans for the current year.

 Appendix B

 KINDS OF MEASURES

 The following discussion draws heavily on "Opportunities for Improvement: Advice from Consultant-Evaluators on Programs to Assess Student Learning" (1997), a helpful article produced by Cecilia López for the North Central Association.